sonic-net/SONiC/doc/distributed-data-plane-verification/design.md

 ![system](img/system-diagram.jpg)

 A series of demos of the proposed feature  can be found at [distributeddpvdemo.tech](DDPV-Demos).
 All demos are conducted on a small testbed of commodity switches installed with SONiC or ONL.
+A technical report of the detailed design of DDPV can be found at [https://arxiv.org/abs/2205.07808](arXiv).

 # Requirements
 * The ddpv container needs to have access to the device data plane (i.e., FIB and ACL) stored in the database container.